cits5501/cits5501.github.io/src/faq.md

-  For the purpose of "reasonable adjustments" made for students who require them: quizzes, tests and exams count as "timed assessments" (although the time limit is generous).
+  For the purpose of "reasonable adjustments" made for students who require them: quizzes, tests and exams count as "timed assessments" (although the time limit is typically generous).
   If you have an Academic Adjust Plan in place from UniAccess (UAAP), you may be entitled to extra time for online assessments -- email the [Unit Coordinator](/#unit-coordinator) in accordance with your UAAP to